carbon-io/carbond/docs/guide/collections/index.rst

 * :js:attr:`~carbond.collections.Collection.idParameterName` - this is the name
   of the ID property of a Collection object (e.g. ``{<idParameterName>: "foo", "bar": "baz"}``).
-* :js:attr:`~carbond.collections.Collection.idHeader` - this is the name of the
+* :js:attr:`~carbond.collections.Collection.idHeaderName` - this is the name of the
   HTTP response header that will contain the EJSON serialized object ID or IDs when objects are created in the Collection.